 STEP 5: Negotiate Purchase Price via E-mail

 You have now finished your homework!
 You have the knowledge and are in control.

-Now comes the part where most people find the most stressful, however, this is actually the easiest, less-time consuming part of purchasing a new vehicle, since you have done your homework.
+Now comes the part where most people find the most stressful, however, this is actually the easiest, least-time consuming part of purchasing a new vehicle, since you have done your homework.